 Beverley in the Middle Ages

 Beverley was founded ca. 700 CE by John of Beverley, Bishop of York.
-It began as a church and monastery, which he retired to until his death in 721.
-St. John’s relics were placed in the monastery and after his canonization in 1038, his tomb was an object of veneration, drawing pilgrims to the growing town that developed nearby.
+It began as a church and monastery, which John retired to until his death in 721.
+It is John’s relics were placed in the monastery and after his canonization in 1038, his tomb became an object of veneration, drawing pilgrims to the growing town that developed nearby.